gregorriegler/mob-programming-rpg/docs/backlog.md

 # Doing (WIP)
 - **Points Form** F!! gain points using a form per player, where you choose actions/skills deserving points [scoring points](../docs/scoring-points.md)
   - [ ] F!!
 Show the skills in the card - below the points bar, per role
+    - [x] hardcode dummy text and verify in UI it appears
-    - [x] create feature flag
+    - [x] create feature flag to toggle dummy text on/off
-    - [x] put crap - doesn't get deployed thanks to feature flag
+    - [ ] read by refactoring and make target area of code readable (e.g., fit into one screen; split react components into separate files)
-    - [ ] refine crap up to being good enough to be deployed - Use TDD starting with [RolePoints.spec.ts](../webapp/src/RolePoints.spec.tsx)
+    - [ ] using TDD starting with [RolePoints.spec.ts](../webapp/src/RolePoints.spec.tsx), replace dummy text with actual skills in the card
+      - only show skills per role if the feature toggle is on
+      - unit test
+      - manually test in UI, using this command in the terminal:
+        - To show skills: `REACT_APP_FEATURE_FLAG_SHOW_SKILLS_PER_ROLE=1 npm start`
+        - To hide skills: `npm start`
     - [ ] remove feature flag when done
   - [ ] F!!
 Gain points (based on these skills per role)